Harassment and Discrimination Prevention

 Links to information about University policies related to sex discrimination (which includes sexual harassment and sexual assault) are included below.

-To ensure compliance with Title IX, the Chancellor of the University has designated the following as the Title IX Team for USC Aiken:
+To ensure compliance with Title IX, the Chancellor of the University has designated the following as the Title IX Team for UofSC Aiken:

-The Vice Chancellor for Student Life and Services has been designated as the Title IX Coordinator for Students.
+The Vice Chancellor for Student Engagement and Inclusivity has been designated as the Title IX Coordinator for Students.

 Questions or concerns may be directed as follows: